jentery/minimal/_pages/promises.md

 image: '/images/pages/promises.jpeg'
 ---

 More soon about the promises of minimal computing.
+Ideology, basically.